 These types of events can be detected by examining the connections between the primary project parameters.

-Performance Tracking With Event Chains: It is important for a manger to track the progress of an activity, live.
+Performance Tracking With Event Chains: It is important for a manager to track the progress of an activity live.
 This ensures that updated information is used for the Monte Carlo Analysis.